hathibelagal-dev/git2string/README.md

 git2string <repo root directory> --output-file <filename>
 ```

-This tools uses OpenAI's tiktoken to count the number of tokens in the generated prompt.
+This tool uses OpenAI's tiktoken to count the number of tokens in the generated prompt.
 By default, gpt2's tokenizer will be used.
 But you can count tokens for most OpenAI models.

 ```
 git2string <repo root directory> --openai-model <model name>